christophebedard/christophebedard.github.io/_posts/2019-06-01-ros_tracing_message_flow.md

 The overall goal of this project was to first look into where ROS could benefit from such analyses, and then work towards that.

-This first section will introduce both ROS and Trace Compass for people who have used only one (or none) of them.
+This first section will introduce both ROS and Trace Compass for people familiar with only one (or none) of them.
 I will also talk about robotics and tracing in general.
 The second and third sections will present my work along with an example.

 Finally, I will conclude and briefly talk about possible future work related to this project.